 Research Group Leaders

-Prof. Paul Stiebitz is NPRL's Interim Director and Associate Professor in Golisano Institute for Sustainability where he also serves as Associate Academic Director.
+Prof. Paul Stiebitz is NPRL's Interim Director and Professor in Golisano Institute for Sustainability where he also serves as Associate Academic Director.
 He also leads NPRL's Nano Devices and Systems Group.
 Professor Stiebitz's expertise is in systems engineering, systems analysis and product development.
-He was cofounder of RIT's Masters in Product Development program and founding director of the Multidisciplinary Engineering Design Program.
-Prior to joining RIT in 1984, Professor Stiebitz spent 15 years in industry where he developed optical systems for copiers and managed systems and reliability engineering groups.
+He was cofounder of RIT's Masters in Product Development program and founding director of the Multidisciplinary Engineering Design Program, and came out of retirement in 2007 to help establish the Golisano Institute for Sustainability.
+Prior to joining Industrial and Systems Engineering Department at RIT in 1984, Professor Stiebitz spent 15 years in industry where he developed optical systems for copiers and managed systems and reliability engineering groups.

-Dr. Christopher Collison obtained his PhD (Dr. Garry Rumbles) in Chemistry from Imperial College, London studying the excited States in Poly(para-Phenylene-Vinylene) Derivatives.
+Dr. Christopher Collison obtained his Ph.D.
+(Dr. Garry Rumbles) in Chemistry from Imperial College, London studying the excited States in Poly(para-Phenylene-Vinylene) Derivatives.
 He then moved to the University of Rochester (UR) for a post-doctoral research position (Professor Lewis Rothberg) where he continued to investigate the transient absorption, fluorescence lifetimes and aggregation phenomena of conjugated polymers targeted for organic LEDs.
-After spells as a Photophysics Research Scientist at UR and Applications Scientist with Spectra-Physics/Richardson Grating Laboratory, he is now Assistant Professor of Chemistry and the Polymer Photovoltaics Group Leader in the NanoPower Research Laboratory, both at Rochester Institute of Technology.
+After spells as a Photophysics Research Scientist at UR and Applications Scientist with Spectra-Physics/Richardson Grating Laboratory, he is now Associate Professor of Chemistry and the Polymer Photovoltaics Group Leader in the NanoPower Research Laboratory, both at Rochester Institute of Technology.
 Dr. Collison's current research interests include the improvement of organic photovoltaics through mechanistic understanding and prescription of optimized devices, device nanomorphology, molecular photophysics, charge mobility, organic field effect transistors and the improved dispersion and manipulation of single-walled carbon nanotubes in solvents for application in photovoltaic devices and chemical sensors.